 This gallery is devoted to the holy angels who God has sent to minister to us and protect us every day....

 Angels: (from the Latin Angelus meaning messenger) are a race of spiritual beings intermediate between God and men; described in Hebrew, Christian, and Islamic scriptures, as well as in the Kabala.
-They are usually depicted with wings (but not always) and have no gender unless granted physical form in a mission to the Earthly realm.
+They are usually depicted with wings (but not always) and have no gender unless granted physical form as males in a mission to the Earthly realm.
+They are also a race of extraterrestrial beings that pre-existed mankind and were present at the creation of the Earth and of Man.
+They are what could be called "The Elder Race"

 They are celestial attendants of almighty God.
 The most famous of them are Michael, Gabriel, Raphael and Uriel.
 The nature of angels is that they are servants of God and have no free will, they were made of fire as men were made from clay and do only that which God bids them.